 It is understood that when you bring your pet to Nutmeg, he/she is in good health.
 Your pet should have been previously examined and given a clean bill of health by your local veterinarian.
 We do not require a pre-op exam or bloodwork from your own vet, unless your pet is 7 years or older, but it is a good idea to do so.
 On the day of your pet’s procedure, we will take a brief history and perform a physical exam prior to anesthesia and surgery.
 These steps all help ensure that your pet is a good candidate for the procedure.
 If the veterinarian has any reservations about your pet’s safety, they will delay surgery on your pet and speak to you about their concerns.

 Although the complication rate for spay and neuter surgery is very low, it can happen.
 It is imperative that you follow all of the discharge instructions correctly to reduce the risk of complications.
 Fortunately, most complications from spay and neuter are not life-threatening, and usually do not require additional surgery.
 If there are any questions or concerns directly related to the surgery during the recovery period, please call our clinic at (203) 690-1550 or email us at firstname.lastname@example.org during regular business hours.
-If there is a concern outside of our business hours, please refer to one of our recheck veterinarians.
+If there is a concern outside of our business hours, If there is a concern outside of our business hours, please reach out to your regular veterinarian.
 If your pet is experiencing an emergency, contact your regular veterinarian or any of the following 24-hour emergency hospitals:

 - VCA Shoreline Veterinary Referral and Emergency Center (Shelton) 203-929-8600